 Over the years groups of parents have taken it upon themselves, with the support of the school, to organise private transport from their home areas at the start and end of the school day.
-Consequently several buses, operated by private companies, bring pupils to the school gate each morning and collect them again at designated times at the end of the school day.
+Consequently several buses, operated by private companies, drop pupils close to school each morning and collect them again at designated times at the end of the school day.
 The buses are usually shared by Birkdale Senior School pupils and children from other local independent schools.

-In the morning the children who have travelled to school by bus are expected to make their way directly into school from the bus.
-In the afternoon two arrangements exist at the Prep School depending on the bus company: a designated member of staff checks that a group is fully assembled and escorts the children to the public road and waits with them and checks that each child has boarded their correct bus.
+In the morning, the children who have travelled to school by bus are expected to make their way directly into school from the bus.
+In the afternoon, where appropriate, a designated member of staff checks that a group is fully assembled and escorts the children to the bus stop and waits with them and checks that each child has boarded their correct bus.